ietf-ccamp-wg/ietf-ccamp-optical-path-computation/draft-gbb-ccamp-optical-path-computation-yang.md

 # Manageability Considerations

 This document provides a method for requesting path computations for WSON and Flexi-Grid tunnels.
 Consideration of mechanisms to gather and collate information required for the path computations will be necessary.
-Furthermore, storing path computation requests and responses and triggering actions according to configured will also need to be carefully managed and secured.
+Furthermore, storing path computation requests and responses and triggering actions will also need to be carefully managed and secured.

 Future versions of this document will contain additional information.